Jiannan Road metro station

 The Taipei Metro Jiannan Road station is located in the Zhongshan District in Taipei, Taiwan.
-It is a station on Brown Line and a future transfer station to the Circular Line as part of the second phase.
+It is a station on Wenhu line and a future transfer station to the Circular line as part of the second phase.

 Station overview

 This three-level, elevated station is equipped with two side platforms, three exits, and a platform elevator located on the north side of the concourse level.
 It is 83 meters in length and 24 meters in width.

 Public art at the station is titled "The Sky of Frog", situated on the ceiling of the station at ground level.
 At a cost of NT$6,000,000, the piece depicts three sets of landscapes: flowing water, mountains, and a pond scene, each depicted from both a man and a frog's perspective.